What is Bankruptcy Fraud?

 Different Kinds of Bankruptcy Fraud

 There are many kinds of bankruptcy fraud.
 Examples of bankruptcy offenses can include selling or giving away property obtained on credit during the 12 months before the application was made when the property hadn’t been paid for.
 If you lied or withheld information about property and finances, you may be guilty of bankruptcy fraud.

 You may also find yourself in hot water if you hide any assets worth a minimum of £500 as these should be handed over to the trustee or official receiver.
 If you gave away or sold property fraudulently in the five years leading up to the order being made, you could also be in trouble.
 You will also need to tell any lender about your bankruptcy if you are attempting to borrow more than £500.
 Attempting to rebrand a business you were running when you were declared bankrupt without informing customers and clients about it can also lead to sizeable legal problems.
 You may also find yourself in trouble if you hold a position you are not permitted to hold such as company director, whilst you are bankrupt.

-You can be sent to prison for up to seven years if you commit bankruptcy fraud, and could be made to comply with bankruptcy restrictions for up to 15 years.
+You can be sent to prison for up to seven years if you commit bankruptcy fraud or bankruptcy offence, and could be made to comply with bankruptcy restrictions for up to 15 years.
 If you are planning on applying for bankruptcy but suspect you may have done something that would constitute bankruptcy fraud, you are advised to seek out legal advice at the earliest opportunity.
 You should also talk to a legal professional if you think you have committed bankruptcy fraud during the bankruptcy.
 You may have a valid defence if you can prove you weren’t intending to commit fraud or mislead the official receiver.
 The laws around bankruptcy and bankruptcy fraud can be incredibly complex, which is why it’s always best to avoid going it alone and seek out the high-quality, accurate advice you require as soon as possible.